World Famous Bushman: Two Bushmen

 From the 1990s until the death of Gregory Jacobs in 2014, two World Famous Bushmen operated on Fisherman's Wharf both as a team and as separate acts, each claiming to be the first to come up with the act.
 Initially, the two worked together, with Johnson as performer, and Jacobs working the crowd and collecting money.

-A 2009 article in SFSU's Xpress Magazine says:
+A 2009 article in SFSU's Xpress Magazine said:

 Many people are unaware that there are, in fact, two Bushmen.
 When Gregory Jacobs first came up with this gig, he recruited David Johnson, a man he met at Fisherman's Wharf.
 As they worked together they developed a close friendship.
 Johnson's deep voice scares those who unknowingly pass by the man-made bush.
 Back then, Johnson would hold the bush and Jacobs would tell the jokes, entertain those watching the action, and collect the tips.
 It has been about fifteen years, and now they are complete enemies.
 Jacobs accuses Johnson of running off with their money.
 Jacobs tries to avoid any conflicts with Johnson by not working where and when he is."

 However, the San Francisco Chronicle ran an article in 1999 suggesting that Johnson was the original Bushman, joined by Jacobs in the 1990s.
-That article, which caused the act to become a nationwide sensation after picked up by newspapers across the United States, reports that Jacobs joined Johnson in a bodyguard role as well as to help with the act: "'I look after him,' says Gregory Jacobs, who recently joined the act as a full partner.
+That article, which caused the act to become a nationwide sensation after being picked up by newspapers across the United States, reports that Jacobs joined Johnson in a bodyguard role as well as to help with the act: "'I look after him,' says Gregory Jacobs, who recently joined the act as a full partner.
 'I watch his back.'

 Greg Jacobs was featured in the video "Act (Diogenes)" by the artist Whitney Lynn.
-Jacobs is also the subject of a short film, The Bush Man.
+Jacobs was also the subject of a short film, The Bush Man.
 Gregory Jacobs died February 23, 2014, due to heart failure at the age of 60 years old, whilst Johnson remained active until 2019.